Necessary conditions for feedback stabilization and safety: Conclusion

-This raises an interesting prospect of generalizing the results of \cite{coron1990necessary} to devise tests for stabilization of subsets more general than points and for safety.
-Arguably even more interesting is the prospect of devising necessary conditions which---unlike Theorems~\ref{th:generalized-brockett} and \ref{th:safety}---can be used to test stabilizability and safety \emph{without} the assumption of nonzero Euler characteristic.
+Many systems (such as those in Ex.~\ref{ex:kinematic-unicycle-1}, \ref{ex:satellite}, \ref{ex:vert-rolling-disk}) evolve in non-Euclidean state spaces, to which Mansouri's results do not directly apply.
+This raises the interesting prospect of generalizing Mansouri's results to non-Euclidean state spaces, and it would be similarly interesting to find generalizations of these results for stabilizing subsets more general than submanifolds (e.g., subsets such as a ``figure eight'') and for safety.
+Arguably even more interesting is the prospect of devising necessary conditions which---unlike Theorems~\ref{th:generalized-brockett} and \ref{th:safety} and \cite[Thm~4]{mansouri2007local}, \cite[Thm~2.3]{mansouri2010topological}---can be used to test stabilizability and savability \emph{without} the assumption of nonzero Euler characteristic.
 Such necessary conditions would be needed, for example, to test for stabilizability of topological circles (which have zero Euler characteristic) such as limit cycles.
-Finally, the stabilizability tests devised in the present paper and, to our knowledge, in previous work (see \S \ref{sec:related-work}) apply only to continuous-time control systems.
-It seems important to develop analogous tests for discrete-time systems and, more generally \cite[Ex.~1]{kvalheim2020conley}, \emph{hybrid system}\footnote{See, e.g., \cite{simic2005towards,haghverdi2005bisimulation,Goebel_Sanfelice_Teel_2009,Johnson_Burden_Koditschek_2016,lerman2016category,culbertson2019formal}; more references can be found in \cite{kvalheim2020conley}.} models necessitated by the study of systems from robotics and biomechanics for which the making and breaking of contacts is an intrinsic feature \cite{koditschek2004mechanical, Koditschek_2021}.
+Finally, it also seems important to develop analogous tests for discrete-time systems (building upon the work of \cite{lin1994design, kalabic2017mpc}) and, more generally \cite[Ex.~1]{kvalheim2021conley}, \emph{hybrid system}\footnote{See, e.g., \cite{simic2005towards,haghverdi2005bisimulation,Goebel_Sanfelice_Teel_2009,Johnson_Burden_Koditschek_2016,lerman2016category,culbertson2019formal}; more references can be found in \cite{kvalheim2021conley}.} models necessitated by the study of systems from robotics and biomechanics for which the making and breaking of contacts is an intrinsic feature \cite{koditschek2004mechanical, Koditschek_2021}.